cathelyn/sport-tracker/README.md

  ## Installation
-Early phase, not yet available, for testing, execute `install.sh` script or install manually using `pip3 install --user -e .` in projec t root.
+Early phase, not yet available, for testing, execute `install.sh` script or install manually using `pip3 install --user -e .` in project root.